Workshop Weeks: July 23-27 and July 30 – August 3 2017

-- Each discipline is limited to 12 participants/week, average 6:1 student to instructor ratio.
+- Most disciplines are limited to 12 participants/week, average 6:1 student to instructor ratio.

-- Select one or two intensive 40-hour week-long sessions for BOTH chemistry and physics.
-Additional workshops in Biology (week 1) and electricity (week 2)
+- Select one or two intensive 40-hour week-long sessions in chemistry or physics.
+Additional workshops in electricity (week 1) and magnetism (week 2)

 - Workshop fees include continental breakfast & lunch.